nenomancer/yt-mixer/README.md

 - **Loading Mode (Press 1 - [number of tabs array length])**: Press the corresponding number key to load a specific video into the mixer.
 - **Hold 1**: Select the first track.
 - **Hold 2**: Select the second track.

-## License

-This tool is open-source and free to use.
-Feel free to modify or redistribute the code as per your needs.
-Please refer to the LICENSE file for more details.